headerheader

 Which blocked account providers are accepted and secure for a (student) visa in Germany?

-The complete list with a comparison focused on banking models and protection level (2023)
+The complete list with a comparison focused on banking models and protection (2024)

-"Which blocked accounts are officially recognized for the visa by the Foreign Office?"
+"Which blocked accounts are accepted for the visa by the German Foreign Office?"

 "What is the best and most secure blocked account for Germany?"